GOP Brass Cobbles Together Plan to Balance the Budget

 Also being floated as part of the shortfall-plugging package are the $2.1 million in increased revenues from imposing a tax on the state's largest credit unions, $5.3 million from hiking taxes on hazardous and low-level radioactive waste, and $8 million from a plan to salvage the state inheritance tax even as the federal estate tax is phased out as part of the Bush tax cuts.

-Blackham and House Budget Chairman Ron Bigelow, R-West Valley City, cautioned that the proposal is "a preliminary one."
+Blackham and House Budget Chairman Ron Bigelow, R-West Valley City, cautioned that the proposal is a preliminary one.
+When we say this is a draft we really mean it.
+It is changing already, said Bigelow.

 But the budget document is the clearest guide yet to how the Legislature will meet its constitutional mandate to bring the $7 billion-plus spending package into balance with revenues by midnight March 5.